RaffOwO/vesuveus/README.md

   - **Note** - _common 42 layouts_:

-    There are other 42 layouts, but they place an extra pinky column, which as I said before, I don't like.
+    There are other 42 layouts, but instead of placing the 3 switches along the bottom row, the they got an extra pinky column, which as I said before, I don't like.
 If you are interested in this layout I suggest the [piantor](https://github.com/beekeeb/piantor) from beekeeb.

   - **Note** - _extra pinky_: